Skip to content

 The government has already committed to funding HS2 through to London’s Euston station.

-In the 10-year Infrastructure Strategy, the government says it will explore the use of PPP models to fund the station.
+In the 10-year Infrastructure Strategy, the government says it will explore the use of public-private partnership (PPP) models to fund the station.

 The Stewart report is the latest to point out the UK’s poor track record on delivering infrastructure over the last 10 years.